Islamic Tripolitania and Cyrenaica: Islamic conquest

 In 647 an army of 40,000 Arabs, led by ‘Abdu’llah ibn Sa‘ad, the foster-brother of Caliph Uthman ibn Affan, penetrated further into western Libya.
 Tripoli was taken from the Byzantines, followed by Sufetula, a city 150 miles south of Carthage, where the Exarch Gregory, was killed.
 The campaign lasted fifteen months, after which Abdallah's force returned to Egypt after Gregory's successor Gennadius promised them an annual tribute of some 330,000 nomismata.
-Gennadius also sent the usual surplus of revenues over expenditures to Constantinople, but otherwise administered Africa as he liked.
+Gennadius also sent the usual surplus of revenues over expenditures to Constantinople, but otherwise administered the Exarchate of Africa as he liked.
 The new Exarch's greatest source of strength was from the Libya tribes: Nasamones, Asbytae, Macae Garamantes and others.
 When Gennadius refused to pay the additional sums demanded from Constantinople, he was beheaded.

 Following the revolt Gennadius fled to Damascus and asked for aid from Muawiyah, to whom he had paid tribute for years.
 The caliph sent a sizable force with Gennadius to invade Africa in 665.
 Even though the deposed exarch died after reaching Alexandria, the Arabs marched on.
 From Sicily the Byzantines dispatched an army to reinforce Africa, but its commander, Nicephorus the Patrician lost a battle with the Arabs and reembarked.
 Uqba ibn Nafi and Abu Muhajir al Dinar did much to strengthen Umayyad imperial rule.
 Most local Berbers converted slowly to Islam in the following centuries under Berber Almohad rule, long after the fall of the Umayyad Arab empire.
 The social and linguistic character of Libya remained overwhelmingly Berber for many more centuries.

 Internal struggles

 Aghlabids dynasty at the beginning of 9th century.

 In 750 the Abbasid dynasty overthrew the Umayyad caliph and shifted the capital to Baghdad, with emirs retaining nominal control over the Libyan coast on behalf of the far-distant caliph.
 In 800 Caliph Harun ar-Rashid appointed Ibrahim ibn al-Aghlab as his governor.
 The Aghlabids dynasty effectively became independent of the Baghdad caliphs, who continued to retain spiritual authority.
 The Aghlabid emirs took their custodianship of Libya seriously, repairing Roman irrigation systems, restoring order and bringing a measure of prosperity to the region.

 In the last decade of the 9th century, the Ismailis launched an assault on the Sunni Aghlabids.
 The Ismaili spiritual leader or imam, Abdallah al Mahdibillah of Syria, was installed as the imam of much of the Maghreb, including Tripolitania.
-The Amazigh of Libya eventually came to accept the imam as the Mahdi (Promised One).
+The Amazigh of Libya eventually came to accept the imam as the Mahdi.